The lowdown (in their own words...)

 The star performers

-Acquisition finance; Bank lending: investment grade debts and syndicated loans; Commercial litigation; Corporate crime (including fraud, bribery and corruption); Corporate restructuring and insolvency; Corporate tax; Debt capital markets; Equity capital markets; Financial services; High yield; Insurance: corporate and regulatory; International arbitration; Investment funds; M&A: upper mid-market and premium deals, £250m+, Oil and gas; Public international law.
+Acquisition finance; Bank lending: investment grade debt and syndicated loans; BlackRock Fund Advisors; Commercial litigation; Corporate and regulatory; Corporate restructuring and insolvency; Corporate tax; Debt capital markets; Equity capital markets; Financial services (non-contentious/regulatory); Fraud: white-collar crime; Globalworth real estate investments; High yield; Insurance: corporate and regulatory; International arbitration; M&A: upper mid-market and premium deals, £250m+; Private equity: transactions – high-value deals; Oil and gas; Private funds; Public international law; Regulatory investigations and corporate crime

 A day in the life of...